rune/rune/README.md

 Rune.gameOver()
 ```

-That's all it takes to add your game to Rune!
+That's all it takes to integrate your game with Rune!

 ## API Details